axiom4/library/docs/README_PART7.md

 <router-outlet></router-outlet>
 ```

+The `<router-outlet>` directive is a placeholder where the router displays the routed views.
+The router-outlet is a component that acts as a placeholder in the template.
+The router displays the templates of the active route in the outlet.
+It is a fundamental part of Angular routing.

 ## Module Lazy Loading

 Lazy Loading is a design pattern that defers the initialization of an object until the point at which it is needed.